AbhinavPraveen/UoP-HPC-Docs/source/user-guide/resources.rst

    #SBATCH -p cpu

-This queue will always allocate a full 64 core node exclusively to your job.

 :plaintext:`cpu_highmem`
 ~~~~~~~~~~~~~~~~~~~~~~~~

+This queue will always allocate a full 64 core node with approximately 1.5 TiB of Memory exclusively to your job.

 To run on the :plaintext:`cpu_highmem` queue add the following to the header of your
 submission script :